SpongebBob/tabular_automl_NNI/AutoFEOp.md

 ...
 ```

-Secondly, update code as following in the fucntion *name2feature* of trial.
+Secondly, update code as following in the function *name2feature* of trial.

 ```python
 ...